jackokring/KRTPluginA/README.md

 * 3 Outs `O1`, `O2`, `O3`
 * Exclusive Or of All 3 Outputs `XOR`

-Apart from being 3 variable clock dividers which maintain a sychronization phase this module also extracts the down beat for modules where `RST` does not override `CLK` and so need the first clock needs extracting (the downbeat) to synchronize them.
-Such "armed before play" modules copy the MIDI standard but are different from the normal electronic logic synchronous convention of hold in the first state on `RST` and so ignore the first `CLK`.
-They use an extra state (called "armed" here) and then need a `CLK` to enter the first state.
+Apart from being 3 variable clock dividers which maintain a sychronization phase this module also extracts the down beat for modules when high `RST` does not override `CLK` and so need the first clock extracting (the downbeat) to synchronize them.
+Such "armed before play" (rising edge reset) modules **should** copy the **MIDI standard** but are different from the **normal electronic logic synchronous convention** of hold in the first state on `RST` and so **don't** ignore the first `CLK`.
+They **should** use an extra state (called "armed" here) and then need a `CLK` to enter the first state.

+If a module resets on rising edge `RST` but also reacts after to rising edge `CLK` and also **doesn't** have an "armed" state, it jump forward one step out of sync.
+If it has an "armed" state and `RST` is slightly delayed compared to `CLK` is spend one step in the "armed" state based on a race of signals through wiring.

+If the `CLK` is before the `RST`: the clock is the downbeat. `DWN` and `SANS` can be used as `RST` and `CLK` for downstream modules without confusion if they reset into the first state not needing a clock to transition from an "armed" state.
+The clock is truncated on `RST` and sent out `DWN` and is a glitch on `SANS`.

+If the `CLK` is after the `RST` (but `RST` is still high): the clock is the downbeat. `DWN` and `SANS` can be used as `RST` and `CLK` for downstream modules without confusion if they reset into the first state not needing a clock to transition from an "armed" state.
+The clock is sent out `DWN` and does not appear out of `SANS`.

+So basically that part of the module helps when synchronizing modules with a rising edge `RST` instead of a high continuous `RST` (with `CLK` ignore).
+Extracting the downbeat is in a sense a clock ignore on `SANS`. `DWN` is in a sense a `RST` but delayed until after `CLK`.

 G
 ===